itteco/iframely/docs/QA Whitelist Format.md

 The whitelist is a JSON file, the format of which is given in this document.
 It contains the list of domains with `allow` or `deny` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).

 If you use [Iframely Gateway](http://iframely.com/gateway), the whitelist support is already included.
-Just upload the latest whitelist file to the root of your Iframely server.
+Just upload the latest whitelist file to the `/whitelist` folder of your Iframely server.
 See [Setup Instructions](http://iframely.com/gateway/setup).

 You can get whitelist file at [http://iframely.com/qa/buy](http://iframely.com/qa/buy).